 I never imagined that I could create possibilities from my challenges until my quarter-life crisis.
-Though I thought I had everything I needed, a good job, a budding relationship, friends who spent weekends with me, and I was happy.
+Though I thought I had everything I needed, a good job, a budding relationship, and I was happy.
 I was paying bills, I could afford an apartment, but then, everything changed.

-Swiftly, I went from being the outgoing person I knew to shut up inside with no money, no friends, a new apartment I couldn’t afford and a new job.
+Swiftly, I went from being the outgoing person I knew to shut up inside with no money, a new apartment I couldn’t afford, and a new job.

 Also, I had a new haircut “down to the scalp” which came as a result of me needing a fresh start and the fear of my health failing from stress and depression.